Skip to main content

 In DeFi, flexibility is the key to staying ahead.
 Hooks are one of the powerful tools that allow developers to extend and customize the behavior of smart contracts in DeFi platforms.
 If you’re new to the concept of hooks, check out our previous article on DeFi hooks for a more comprehensive introduction.

 In this two-part series, we’ll take a deep dive into building a custom hook for Balancer – a leading DeFi protocol known for its programmable liquidity and automated market making.
-In Part 1, we’ll explore what hooks are in the context of Balancer, look at the architecture of Balancer hooks, and discuss the possibilities they open up for developers.
-In part 2, we’ll introduce LoyaltyHook, a custom Balancer V3 hook designed to increase user engagement by rewarding loyal users.
+Part 1 explores what hooks are in the context of Balancer, looks at the architecture of Balancer hooks and discusses the possibilities they open up for developers.
+In the second part, we’ll introduce the LoyaltyHook, a custom Balancer V3 hook designed to increase user engagement by rewarding loyal users.

 What are hooks in Balancer?